 E.2.7 6 GHz band

-6 GHz band in the United States

-In the United States, when operating in the 6 GHz band, the Country String field in the Country element is set to (in hexadecimal) 0x55, 0x53, 0x04.
+When operating in the 6 GHz band, Table E-4 is used for the operating classes, so the third octet of the dot11CountryString is 4.
+For example, when operating in the 6 GHz band in the United States, the Country String field in the Country element is set to (in hexadecimal) 0x55, 0x53, 0x04.

 NOTE—The first two octets indicate the US.
 The third octet indicates that Table E-4 is in use (see Annex C).

-The Regulatory Info subfield in the Control field of the 6 GHz Operation Information field of the HE Operation element is interpreted as shown in Table E-12 when operating in the 6 GHz band in the United States.
+The Regulatory Info subfield in the Control field of the 6 GHz Operation Information field of the HE Operation element is interpreted as shown in Table E-12 when operating in the 6 GHz band.
+Each regulatory domain might have additional regulations for each Regulatory Info subfield value.
+Operation in such regulatory domains is subject to the additional regulations.
+Some values defined in Table E-12 might not be valid in all regulatory domains.
+If a certain Regulatory Info subfield encoding value is not valid in a regulatory domain, then the value is not used when operating in that regulatory domain.